cs1302uga/cs1302-minesweeper-alpha/README.md

   or confusing blocks of code.
 This is especially necessary whenever a block of code is not immediately understood by a reader (e.g., yourself or the grader).
 You might also include information that someone reading your code would need to know but not someone using it (that is more appropriate for a Javadoc comment).
-A good metric for this: if, after six months, you cannot tell what the code is doing in under a few seconds, then you probably need to write some in-line comments.
+A good heuristic for this: if you can imagine that, after six months, you might not be able to tell in under a few seconds what a code block is doing, then then you probably need to write some in-line comments.

 ### Extra Credit Requirements